davidtwco/rfcs/text/0000-build-std.md

 ## Why not ship a debug profile `rust-std`?
 [why-not-ship-a-debug-profile-rust-std]: #why-not-ship-a-debug-profile-rust-std

+## Why respect profile overrides of the standard library's workspace?
+[why-respect-profile-overrides-of-the-standard-librarys-workspace]: #why-respect-profile-overrides-of-the-standard-librarys-workspace

+This will ensure that compiler-builtins' profile overrides continue to apply and the crate will be built with a large number of codegen units to force each intrinsic into its own CGU and be deduplicated with `libgcc`.

+**TODO:** reword

 ## Why use the lockfile of the `rust-src` component?
 [why-use-the-lockfile-of-the-rust-src-component]: #why-use-the-lockfile-of-the-rust-src-component